This post may contain affiliate links. Please see my disclosure policy for more details.

 For a day trip without a car, like I did, I would definitely join a tour to see the island or bring/hire snorkels or kayaks to see the wrecks properly.
 Since it was a bit cold to swim when I visited, there wasn’t much to do apart from walk to the wrecks and back, then sit by the pool.
 It’s such a long way to travel (it took me two hours each way to get to the wharf in Brisbane) that you may as well pay a bit extra to really make a day of it.

 Let me know in the comments if you’ve been to Moreton Island and have any recommendations!
-For more recommended trips from Brisbane, check out my posts linked below.
+For more ideas on trips from Brisbane, check out my Gold Coast itinerary, Kuranda day trip from Cairns review, 3-day Noosa itinerary or Noosa National Park coastal walk.